Studying up on school safety

 Getting the message out

-Although audio solutions are not directly referenced in the report, can be an effective complement to an integrated security solution.
-For example, if a camera detects an intruder on school grounds at night it can trigger a pre-recorded message or alert a remote security resource to issue a verbal warning, thus potentially deterring theft or vandalism.
+Intelligent audio solutions can be an effective preventative addition to an integrated security solution.
+For example, if a camera detects an intruder on school grounds at night it can trigger a pre-recorded message or alert a remote security resource to issue a verbal warning, thus potentially deterring criminal activity such as theft or vandalism.
 Network speakers also allow for school resources to broadcast important messages from anywhere via their smartphone – either broadly to the entire school, playground and parking lot, or to an individual classroom or zone.

 Technology: one aspect of comprehensive school safety